Real-time chiral dynamics at finite temperature from quantum simulation

 To study the dynamical interplay between finite temperature and real-time evolutions, we also present the density plots for $\langle Q_5(t) \rangle_\beta$ in Fig.~\ref{fig:heatmap_N4}.
 The axial charge oscillates as a function of time $t$ at different temperatures $T$, with increasing frequency for the heavier mass.
 Notably, the thermal state is first obtained using the QITE algorithm at finite $\beta/a=1/(aT)$ values in the range of [0, 4], and then we obtain the density plot versus $aT$ to the range of $[\infty, 0.25]$ with interpolation to $T=0$ temperature.
 The number of modes for the time oscillations is directly related to the mass in the Schwinger Hamiltonian.

-With the goal of extrapolating our results in the continuum, we perform the exact diagonalization with $N=10$ qubits in Fig.~\ref{fig:heatmap_N10}.
-Importantly, we have direct access to the finite temperature thermal state with exact matrix exponentiation using eq.~\eqref{eq:thermal_observable}, and our exact results are in terms of $aT$ and $t$.
-Here, we show the density plot of the thermal expectation value of $\langle Q_5(t)\rangle_T$ (with temperature in units of $aT$ in the range of $[0, 4]$).
+With the goal of extrapolating our results in the continuum, we perform the exact diagonalization at an increasing number of qubits from $N=4$ to $N=10$.
+Importantly, we have direct access to the finite temperature thermal state by using exact matrix exponentiation for the trotterized small time steps following eq.~\eqref{eq:thermal_observable}.
+In Fig.~\ref{fig:increasing_N}, we present the time evolution of the axial charge densities at selected temperatures for an increasing number of qubits for two selected lattice spacings $a=1.0\,\mathrm{GeV}^{-1}$ and $a=0.5\,\mathrm{GeV}^{-1}$.
+As we can see, the results appear to converge nicely with increasing $N$, especially in the low-temperature region, which makes the $N=10$ simulation result a good representation for a large system.
+Furthermore, the simulation results at two different lattice spacings show qualitatively the same pattern.
+Nonetheless, comprehensive analysis is still needed for extrapolation to a continuum theory, which we leave for future work.

+In Fig.~\ref{fig:heatmap_N10}, we show the exact results of the density plot of the thermal expectation value of $\langle Q_5(t)\rangle_T$ in terms of $aT$ and $(t/a)$ (with temperature in units of $aT$ in the range of $[0, 4]$).